-Patients, families and clinicians need help responding to ethically fraught issues in medicine, healthcare and research every day.
+Every day, patients, families and clinicians need help responding to complex issues in medicine, healthcare and research.

 PROFESSIONAL

 Providers, students, clinicians and caregivers need to understand and apply sound ethical principles and decision making to uphold their duties when caring for others and themselves.